stungeye/East-Oriented-Game-of-Life/README.md

 *December 24, 2014*

-Took some time to implement a position equality test on Location, #same_position?.
-The goal being I was going to add a spec for World#add_location to expect identical locations to be added only once.
-The problem is, I don't know how to test for that without implementing World#size, which would break the no returns rule.
+Took some time to implement a position equality test on Location, `#same_position?`.
+The goal being I was going to add a spec for `World#add_location` to expect identical locations to be added only once.
+The problem is, I don't know how to test for that without implementing `World#size`, which would break the no returns rule.

-It should also be noted that not being able to return simple Booleans, as in the case of World#empty? and Location#same_position?, is grating.
+It should also be noted that not being able to return simple Booleans, as in the case of `World#empty?` and `Location#same_position?`, is grating.
 Building with a lambda argument that gets conditionally called feels awkward.
 In some descriptions of east-oriented coded boolean returns are allowed.
 Perhaps needing boolean methods is an east-oriented code smell?
 I'm going to start allowing boolean methods, otherwise I'll be forever mired in chains of conditional callbacks.

 Extracted the x and y instance variables out of Location into a Coordinate2D class.
 This class will be responsible for knowing it's neighbours.